 Understanding the ways cult leaders gain and maintain power

-And people on the outside of this cult have mostly failed to help, to protect the people trapped in the cult, or to offer a way out.
+But not being supporter of this cultic situation doesn’t free any of us.
+I’ve observed that many (most?) people on the outside of this cult have mostly failed to help, to protect the people trapped in the cult, or to offer a way out.

 Instead, most outsiders have engaged in shaming, mockery, dehumanization, and unskilled expressions of hatred and panic.
 I understand all of these emotional reactions, and I also know that they not only don’t work; they backfire and strengthen the cult.